luizfelipers19/RecippJs/README.md

 The API key shown in this repo isn't available, as it was used only for the early development, and now I use another key.
 Make sure you create a key after signing up for free to EDAMAN's API, then copy it in the respective place (App.js file).

--- Already updated:
+-- ALREADY UPDATED :+1: and to be comitted :
 - Redesigned the cards to be clickable without the button.
 Modal w/ the ingredients is being implemented.
 Full recipe will be located in a separated page.

-Things to update:
+Things to update :construction_worker: :

 - Refactor all the CSS into Styled Components